niharika-1512/my-first-git-repo/README.md

 # my-first-git-repo

 This is the first github repo

-Readme file is changed manually
+Readme file is changed manually.
+This file was changed locally